ASTR 1230 (O'Connell) Lecture Notes

 Ascension and Declination (RA and DEC), which correspond

 to longitude and latitude, respectively, on the celestial sphere.
+DEC is

 - Your zenith will always fall at a DEC equal to your terrestrial